COMP SCI 7064 - Operating Systems

-Assessment SummaryThe course assessment consists of four components:
+Assessment SummaryThe course assessment consists of two components:

 • Exam 70% (CBOK areas* history& status of discipline, abstraction, design, hardware and software and service management). *Hurdle requirement* - must achieve a mimimum performance of 40% on exam to pass the course (https://www.adelaide.edu.au/policies/700/).

 *For the CBOK refer to ACS accreditation page https://www.acs.org.au/accreditedcourses-and-jobs

 Assessment Related RequirementsHurdle Requirement: If your overall mark for the course is greater than 44 F but, your mark for the final written exam is less than 40%, your overall mark for the course will be reduced to 44 F.